 SVG is a common vector file format that can be exported by many different design tools like Photoshop, Illustrator, and Figma.
 Since Studio cannot import their file formats directly, SVG is ideal for importing vector content from these applications.

-At this time, Studio only supports fills, strokes and stop-color CSS styles, #id and .class CSS selectors for styling elements.
+At this time, Studio only supports fills, borders and stop-color CSS styles, #id and .class CSS selectors for styling elements.